wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 CRuby has some built-in object types that have un-update-able fields.
 They
 include:

--   Any object that has "global instance variable table", or `global_ivtbl`.
+-   Any object that uses "global instance variable table", or `global_ivtbl`.
 -   `Hash` that has the `compare_by_identity` function called.
 -   Some `T_IMEMO` types, including
     -   `imemo_ifunc`